-Students who are not seated and in their homeroom/seminar by 8:23 AM (7th and 8th band, orchestra, and choir students by 7:30 AM) are considered tardy.
+Students who are not seated and in their homeroom by 8:23 AM (6th-8th grade BOC students by 7:30 AM) are considered tardy.
 Parents are contacted after a third tardy in any quarter.
 Consequences are issued for each tardy thereafter.
 Chronic tardiness may result in a parent / student conference with the counselor and/or social worker, and may result in a truancy referral.
 A student is considered absent unexcused at least a 1⁄2 day if he/she arrives more than 20 minutes late to the start of the regular school day.